aff3ct/MIPP/tests/README.md

 # MIPP Tests

-Be sure to have generated the MIPP headers first.
+Be sure to have generated the MIPP headers and the tests sources first.
 To do so, follow the `README.md` file in the `$root/generator/` folder.
 The tests are written with the Catch2 v3 API.

 Install Catch2 on Ubuntu 24.04 LTS:
 ```bash